dataq-instruments/USB_Protocol_Demo/README.md

 **Prerequisites**:

+Firmware 1.35 is recommended.
+Earlier version of firmware may not work properly at higher sample rate

 Understand the protocol, please refer to  https://www.dataq.com/resources/pdfs/misc/Dataq-Instruments-Protocol.pdf

 This example uses Xchart to plot the waveform, which is installed when you install WinDaq addons (https://www.dataq.com/products/windaq/add_ons/index.htm) to your PC.